 2011 is an excellent glimpse into a vintage that was more challenging than normal due to late rains into June and early rains during September as well as cooler growing conditions.
 As a result, vineyards in parts of the valley had a hard time ripening to optimum maturity.
 It was a vintage in the Napa Valley that was generally panned by critics but a vintage where individual sites played an extremely important role along with winemaker skill including their ability to carefully sort the fruit prior to fermentation.

-The 2011 Far Niente Cave Collection Cabernet Sauvignon features a bouquet with character – more aromatic layers then perhaps a ‘riper’ year.
-Shows earth notes, dust, cigar smoke, hints of jalapeno pepper and red licorice.
-Lighter in style than a typical Napa Valley vintage offers more red fruit notes then darker fruit on the palate including cranberry, currant and red cherry.
+The 2011 Far Niente Cave Collection Cabernet Sauvignon features a bouquet with character, with perhaps more aromatic layers than a ‘riper’ year.
+It offers earth notes, dust, cigar smoke, hints of jalapeno pepper and red licorice.
+Lighter in style than a typical Napa Valley vintage, there are more red fruit notes than darker fruit on the palate including cranberry, currant and red cherry.
 Very balanced, 8 years after vintage still shows a firm tight grip of tannins although their feel is fairly fine-grained.

 —

-Older vintages of wine are available for sale on site.
-For more information, to book a reservation or to join one of their wine clubs, visit: www.farniente.com
+Select vintages of library wines are available for sale directly from the winery.
+For more information, to purchase wine, to book a reservation or to join one of at least five individual wine clubs, visit: www.farniente.com

 PHOTOGRAPHY